-ın moray Lead Managers are involved in regional and national initiatives to ensure all learning is adopted to improve this position.
+411 moray Locality Managers are developing the Multi-disciplinary teams in their areas and some project officer support has been provided to develop the locality planning model across Moray.
+Lead Managers are involved in regional and national initiatives to ensure all learning is adopted to improve this position.
 Lead Managers and Professional Leads are linked to University Planning for intakes and programmes for future workforce development.
-Assurances: Operational oversight by Moray Workforce Forum has resumed and will report to MIJB in accordance with the agreed Governance framework.
+Worklords devolepment. surances: Operational oversight by Moray Workforce Forum has resumed and will report to MIJB in accordance with the agreed Governance framework.
 The HSCM Response Group was in place over the whole period of the Covid19 pandemic providing focussed leadership around emerging issues and resolving them.
 This group stood up again in April and is meeting daily whilst the system is pressured, this will be reviewed as the situation evolves.
 The Heads of Service are co-ordinating and escalate to SMT where necessary.
-Gaps in assurance: Further work required to develop workforce plans to reflect strategic plan implementation programmes once they are agreed.
-Current performance: The full IMatter surveys did not take place during 2020 however an IMatter pulse survey was undertaken in September 2020 to get a snap shot of what staff are feeling.
-Results were published 20 November 2020 and although there was a lower response rate of the 36% the "working within the organisation satisfaction" score was 6.91 compared with 6.94 in 2019.
-The IMatter survey results for 2021 were received by managers for review and action plans.
-Preparatory work is commencing on the survey for IMatter 2022 Discussions are underway with HR in both Council and NHS to develop access to appropriate HR information at a summarised level to facilitate the necessary workforce planning and subsequent monitoring of plans.
+Ga ps in Further work required to develop workforce plans to reflect strategic plan implementation programmes once they are ass surance: agreed.
+Current The IMatter survey results for 2021 were received by managers for review and action plans commencing on the action plans for IMatter 2022 Discussions are underway with HR in both Council and NHS to develop access to appropriate HR information at a summarised level to facilitate the necessary workforce planning and subsequent monitoring of plans.
 There continues to be a need for more streamlining in recruitment processes as the delay in approval to recruit to having a member of staff available is in excess of 8 weeks.
-There is also a lack of suitable applicants for various posts which is impacting on ability to appoint for some roles.
-Comments: Staffing issues are owned by the Systems Leadership Group who will work collaboratively across the system to seek opportunities to make jobs more attractive where it has proved difficult to recruit in the past.
+There is also a lack of suitable applicants for various posts which is impacting on ability to appoint for some roles. Со mments: Staffing issues are owned by the Systems Leadership Group who will work collaboratively across the system to seek opportunities to make jobs more attractive where it has proved difficult to recruit in the past.
 For some professions there is a potential risk that staff move from one position to a new position within HSCM will just move the vacancy to elsewhere in the system, so Senior Management Team are aware of this risk and taking it into account in considerations for vacancies.

-moray There is a concern that if there is a longer term continuing impact of Covid on system flow and beds continue to be blocked for new patients it will mean operations cannot be scheduled to reduce the backlog and key staff may not have the necessary time in surgery to maintain skills.
+There is a concern that if there is a longer term continuing impact of Covid on system flow and beds continue to be blocked for new patients it will mean operations cannot be scheduled to reduce the backlog and key staff may not have the necessary time in surgery to maintain skills.